-How should the trustee administer the SNT?
+How should the trustee administer the special needs trust?

 To keep your special needs trust from knocking you off means tested aide, the trustee must make sure that you can’t access or obligate the trust yourself.
 The trustee can decide to pay for things you may want, but the trustee must have ultimate control.
 The trustee also has to ensure that trust expenditures are to benefit you rather than others.
 It’s okay if others are helped incidentally, but each expenditure must be primarily to help the beneficiary.

 The trustee must also handle trust taxes and invest trust assets in a reasonably prudent manner.
 For first-party SNT’s, the trustee must also comply with state reporting requirements.
 In addition, there are rules on how first-party SNT’s may spend money, to which the trustee must adhere.
 (For example, a first-party (d)(4)(A) SNT may only pay costs on a house if it owns part of the property.)